tc39/notes/es7/2016-01/jan-26.md

 (request slides)

-LH: motivation, why we need this.
+LHN: motivation, why we need this.
 We will also go over some of the september concerns

 (presenting slides)

 Slides: https://github.com/tc39/ecmascript_sharedmem/blob/master/tc39/presentation-jan-2016.odp

-LH: Why not only for wasm?
+LHN: Why not only for wasm?
 YK: wasm will want to be sync exposable from JS which transitively means these constructs need to shared.

-LH:  next slide willl cover that
+LHN:  next slide willl cover that

-LH: Why not only for wasm (2)
+LHN: Why not only for wasm (2)

 YK: we could say, wasm is only accesible async

-LH: we can't really
+LHN: we can't really

 YK: this is a platform feature

 MM: workers that have access to shared memory, are only available async.

-LH: what i am proposing is that we are proposing, is that JS define these semantics.
+LHN: what i am proposing is that we are proposing, is that JS define these semantics.
 This would give it some teeth, and enable healthier interopt.

 DH: "if you're gonna drink, you're doing it under my roof"?

-LH: Why not only for wasm?
+LHN: Why not only for wasm?
 (3)

 MM:  given a shared memory buffer, each worker would be seeing it through a set of types.
 There is nothing that enforces which types, corect?

-LH: correct
+LHN: correct

-LH: why not something completely different?
+LHN: why not something completely different?

 YK: we also don't know what it is

 DH: if we want, I could put a team on it for a couple of years

-LH: what is Pjs?
+LHN: what is Pjs?

 ** parallel JavaScript **

 A: Why is racy required

-LH: its hard to imagine C++ program that isn't racy
+LHN: its hard to imagine C++ program that isn't racy

 WH: Depends on what you mean by "racy".
 You can trivially eliminate all data race undefined behavior from a C++ program by turning all memory accesses into atomics.
 The execution would still be racy (i.e. unpredictable), but it would not be racy (i.e. have races causing undefined C++ behavior according to its memory model).
 The two meanings of "racy" are quite distinct.

 A: one approach I could see, is the JS side only has synchronized acess to the array buffer.

-LH: concerns about slow
+LHN: concerns about slow

 MM: pony + rust provide strong rules, can we enforce this?

-LH: that is off the table
+LHN: that is off the table

 DH: Don't know how to track ownership and infer types inside the asm.js typed array.